soyoahn/soyoahn.github.io/_posts/2026-01-26-disneyland.md

 10. 7pm - 8pm - Adventureland (must-rides: Jungle Cruise, Enchanted Tiki Room) - this places us very close to the hub/main street.
 11: 8pm - Find a spot to watch Paint the Night. **8:30pm - Paint the Night parade** main street is the best viewing; paths from it's a small world → matterhorn → main street
 12: 9pm - 10pm - Explore Star Wars area, maybe do Astro Blasters and/or Autopia

-✨ Let's do this thing!
-I'm going to edit this post as I go; possibly striking out and adding links as I (hopefully) complete the entries.

 ![Map to rough out the general plan and train stops](/img/posts/2026/disneyland.png "Map to rough out the general plan and train stops")